 One of the biggest reasons CBD provides many users with pain relief is that the compound influences our endocannabinoid system.
 Though it was only discovered at the end of the 1990’s, the endocannabinoid system has proven to be one of the body’s most critical systems.
 Scientists have since learned that it regulates many of our functions, including mood, sleep, appetite and pain.
 Research has also shown that CBD binds to receptors in the endocannabinoid system called CB1 and CB2 that are expressed in the brain, central nervous system and immune system, among other parts of the body.

-If you’ve been suffering from inflammation, joint or general body pain, Woven Earth can help.
-In addition to our other high-quality full-spectrum products, we offer an organically grown relief cream that targets muscle aches and soreness.
+If you’ve been suffering from inflammation, joint, tooth, gout or general body pain, Woven Earth can help.
+In addition to our other high-quality full-spectrum products, we offer an organically grown relief cream made from arnica that targets muscle aches and soreness.